abdulrahman-b0/HijriDatePicker/README.md

   calendar with validation to ensure the date is valid.
 - **Interoperability with Java Time API**: The Hijri Date Picker uses [HijrahDate](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/chrono/HijrahDate.html) from the Java Time API to handle Hijri dates, ensuring accuracy and reliability.
-- **Material3 Components**: The Hijri Date Picker is built using Material3 components, providing a consistent and high-quality user experience.

 ## Usage